1laurelverma/Assignment-Zepto/README.md

 ## About :

-Created a chip component in React where user can add or delete a user prfile with recommendation as per name entered
+Created a chip component in React where user can add or delete a user profile with recommendation as per name entered